17cupsofcoffee/tetra-www/src/installation.md

 ## Installing ALSA (Linux only)

-On Linux, ALSA is used as the audio backend, so you will also need the ALSA development libraries installed.
+On Linux, ALSA is used as the audio backend, so you will need the ALSA development libraries installed.
 Similar to SDL, you can find these libraries on most Linux package managers:

 ```bash
 # Ubuntu/Debian